TheJacksonLaboratory/LIRICAL/docs/yaml-hpo.rst

 indicate the start of the contents of the file.
 The ``analysis`` element is used to hold a dictionary with options for running the program.
 The items in ``analysis`` refer to the genome assembly and to the paths of files required to run LIRICAL.
 Users must provide values for ``genomeAssembly``, ``vcf``, and ``exomiser``.
-Default values will be use for the other three entries if the user does not proviude values.
+Default values will be use for the other three entries if the user does not provide values.

 1. ``mindiff``